gesshin/dotfiles/README.md

 ## Welcome to my dotfiles!
-These are the .config files for my MacOS rice.
-Also included are wallpapers that I have saved and links to my favorited artists that I get from [ArtStation](https://www.artstation.com/).
+These are the config files for my MacOS workspace and rice.

 ## Applications/Packages
 - **Package Manager:** homebrew